-The maintenance of this appliance must be carried out by a suitably qualified recommended to maintain the unit on an annual basis. electrical supplies from the unit before commencing work.
+The maintenance of this appliance must be carried out by a suitably qualified person only. Ιt is recommended to maintain the unit on an annual basis.
+Isolate electrical all supplies from the unit before commencing work.
 Danger of electrical shock!
+See section 7.